tom-lord/razzle_dazzle/README.md

 * The special score of **29** (see the above board game image) is defined to mean "increase your bet by 1".
+(You can re-define this score, or any other score, to change the price-per-play in any way.)